 - Once your child has been identified as needing extra help, the SENCo and class teacher work together to plan support for your child.
-Parents will be informed of the planned support through Provision Map, where targets will be set for your child by the class teacher. - Your child's progress will be reviewed 3 times a year using progress data and other assessments.
+Parents will be informed of the planned support and targets will be set for your child by the class teacher. - Your child's progress will be reviewed 3 times a year using progress data and other assessments.
 This is when parents will receive information about the support in place for individual pupils.
-At this point, Provision Map will be shared virtually with parents, and they will be able to make comments on the provision in place and the progress being made.

 - The school uses a cycle that includes assessing where a child is currently at; planning activities and learning opportunities; implementing these with the children and then reviewing how successful the intervention has been.
 The use of interventions to support pupils that may require additional support is an ongoing cycle and through this process, if we see that something is not working for your child, we are quick to respond and suggest changes. - As suggested by the Education Endownment Fund (EEF), The best available evidence indicates that great teaching is the most important lever schools have to improve outcomes for their pupils.
 Therefore, we pride ourselves on providing quality first teaching in the classroom which is inclusive and the majority of children's' learning needs are met within the classroom. - For those children who are identified as needing extra support, we run support programmes which are closely matched to their needs.
 This could range from social skill groups to Mathematics interventions and will depend on the child's needs.
-At this stage your child's name may be entered on the SEN register as 'SEN Support' and this will be discussed with parents when needed. - The school has an inclusive area that is referred to as 'The Hub'.
-It is timetabled into different learning sessions and this enable pupils that have been identified with specific learning needs to work in a calmer environment, within a significantly smaller group. - Our School Governors play an active role in monitoring the quality of our special educational needs support.
+At this stage your child's name may be entered on the SEN register as 'SEN Support' and this will be discussed with parents when needed. - Our School Governors play an active role in monitoring the quality of our special educational needs support.
 Mrs Jane Gooch is the governor designated to SEN and she makes regular visits to the SEND department in school to monitor the effectiveness of the provision in place for pupils with SEND.
 She has also attended specific training relating to this area of Governance.